Heavy-Ball Momentum Method in Continuous Time and Discretization Error Analysis: Conclusion

 In this paper, we have established a new continuous time model for the discrete HB method~(Eq.~\eqref{eq:dis_hb}), namely HBF, with an explicit discretization error that can be controlled to arbitrary order of the step size $\eta$.
 In particular, our approach constructs a relation, which is a functional integral equation, between discretization errors of adjacent iterates for any step and can be solved to arbitrary order of the step size.
 This is a different approach compared to prior works~\citep{nikola2020momentum,ghosh2023implicit}.
 Our results provide a reliable foundation for analyzing the momentum methods in the continuous time limit.
 We leverage our HBF to shed lights on a newly observed implicit regularization effect of the HB method: the preference for small directional smoothness compared to GD.
 In addition, as another interesting application of our HBF in deep learning, we study the implicit bias of HBF for the popular proxy model diagonal linear networks, and we reveal the difference between the implicit bias of HB and that of GD which cannot be captured by RGF.

-The framework in this paper does not consider optimization methods with adaptive learning rate, e.g., Adam~\citep{kingma2014adam}.
+\paragraph{Limitation and future directions}The framework in this paper does not consider optimization methods with adaptive learning rate, e.g., Adam~\citep{kingma2014adam}.
 A generalization of our framework to such case would be an interesting future direction.
-In addition, we only consider the simple diagonal linear networks in this paper, and it is also interesting to apply our HBF to more complex deep learning models to investigate its implicit bias more comprehensively.
+In addition, our analysis can be generalized to the stochastic case by replacing $\nabla L$ with $\tilde{\nabla} L$, the approximate stochastic gradient, by following \citet{li2018stochasticmodifiedequationsdynamics,Latz_2021}.
+Finally, we only consider the simple diagonal linear networks in this paper, and future works can explore more complex deep learning models with our HBF to study the implicit bias of HB. \begin{ack} B.L. is funded by a studentship provided by the School of Electronics and Computer Science, University of Southampton.
+The authors acknowledge DataCanvas AlayaNeW for providing computational resources.
+The authors thank the insightful and constructive feedback from the anonymous reviewers. \end{ack}